davidkopp/termux-scripts/README.md

   git config remote.origin.fetch "+refs/heads/*:refs/remotes/origin/*"
   ```

-- Add worktree in detached mode (we don't want to create a new branch):
+- Add git-worktree in detached mode (we don't want to create a new branch):

   ```sh
   # specify a path in shared storage where you want to store your worktree